Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Introduction and Related Work

 \section{Introduction and Related Work}

-Search engines are used to ask questions in domains where a wrong answer can mean a high risk for the user~\cite{roegiest:2024:generative}.
+Search engines are used to ask questions in domains where a wrong answer can mean a high risk for the user~\cite{roegiest:2024}.
 Examples include health, medicine, finance, and law.
 Due to the many factors that influence answers in these domains, open-ended questions---as opposed to single-choice or factual questions---are more common here.
-The use of LLMs for retrieval-augmented generation~(RAG) and as chatbots in conversational search engines, as well as the tendency of some models to confirm user bias~\cite{berberette:2024:Hallucination,koopman:2023:dr,wester:2023:Moral} call for a careful, large-scale evaluation of question-answering systems that require domain expertise.
-In fact, this requirement may go beyond expert domains: \citet{ouyang:2022:Training} found that only~18\% of GPT-3 API calls are single-choice questions or text classification queries, while~57\% are open-ended questions.
+The use of LLMs for retrieval-augmented generation~(RAG) and as chatbots in conversational search engines, as well as the tendency of some models to confirm user bias~\cite{berberette:2024,koopman:2023,wester:2023} call for a careful, large-scale evaluation of question-answering systems that require domain expertise.
+In fact, this requirement may go beyond expert domains: \citet{ouyang:2022} found that~57\% of GPT-3 API calls are open-ended questions.